-USC lands Kliff Kingsbury, the OC every team wanted
+USC hired Kliff Kingsbury, but then the Cardinals poached him

 Webb’s transfer happened after Mahomes supplanted him as the starter.
 Webb was eventually drafted in the third round of the 2017 NFL Draft by the Giants, but waived a year later.
 He’s now a member of the Jets.

-At USC, Kingsbury will be tasked with the development of J.T.
+At USC, Kingsbury was to be tasked with the development of J.T.
 Daniels, a 6’3, 200-pound quarterback who started as a true freshman for the Trojans in 2018.
 He finished the year with 14 touchdowns and 10 interceptions.

+Now Kingsbury will groom a UCLA product instead in the Cardinals’ 2018 first-round pick Josh Rosen.
+In his rookie season, Rosen threw 11 touchdowns with 14 interceptions.

 It’s time to embrace the air raid